llmdeveloper47/Qwen-2.5-0.5B-Inference-Deployment/START_HERE.md

 Cause: Requires pre-quantized model or specific setup

-Solution: Focus on FP16, ONNX Runtime, and BitsAndBytes quantization
+Solution: Focus on FP16, FlashAttention, and BitsAndBytes quantization

 **For detailed troubleshooting, see README.md "Troubleshooting" section**